rzarebapwr/Blockchain/blockchains/cpp_blockchain/test/lib/googletest-master/googlemock/docs/gmock_faq.md

 sometimes called "state-based testing".

-Mocks are great for what some call "interaction-based" testing: instead of checking the system state at the very end, mock objects verify that they are invoked the right way and report an error as soon as it arises, giving you a handle on the precise context in which the error was triggered.
+Mocks are great for what some call "interaction-based" testing: instead of checking the system state at the very end, mock objects verifySignature that they are invoked the right way and report an error as soon as it arises, giving you a handle on the precise context in which the error was triggered.
 This is often more effective and economical to do than state-based testing.